karlzam/ringed-seal-detector/_notes/notes.md

 - when computing metrics, taking annotations as a reference, output of model compared to reference
 - compare original annotation performance to edited annotation performance
 - pyTables tutorials: hdf5 tables has many examples

+## Overfitting ##
+- Overfitting is always an important consideration (regardless of the ratio between parameters and number of samples).
+- Checking for overfitting is one of the main reasons you have a validation set.
+- So in short that's basically how you know it's not overfitting, by comparing training curves on the train/validation sets during development.
+- That's a bit simplified, because you need to consider the distributions of these datasets, and sometimes it's difficult when you have limited data, but that's a main tool to diagnose overfitting.
+- Here is a blog post talking a little more about it: https://machinelearningmastery.com/learning-curves-for-diagnosing-machine-learning-model-performance/